-- B) Membership

 - 1) Voting Membership

 - a) Two (2) Co-Chairs

 - b) One (1) Financial Coordinator

 - c) One (1) Event and Program Director

-- d) One (1) Marketing and Outreach Director
+- d) One (1) Marketing Director

-- e) Two (2) Conference Coordinators
+- e) One (1) Conference Coordinator

-- f) One (1) Secretary
+- f) Two (2) Peer Program Directors

-- g) One (1) Senate Liaison
+- g) One (1) Secretary

-- h) One (1) International Student Liaison

-- i) One (1) Mental Health Special Projects Coordinator
+- h) One (1) Special Projects Coordinator

-- j) One (1) Public Health Special Projects Coordinator
+- i) One (1) Non-Traditional & QTPOC Representative

-- k) One (1) Non-Traditional + First Generation Student Representative
+- j) One (1) Internaltional Student Liaison

-- l) One (1) QTPOC Representative
+- k) One (1) Senate Liaison

 - 2) Non-Voting Membership

 - a) AS Office of the President Mental Health Coordinators

 - b) EVPSA Office Mental Health Coordinator

 - c) UCOP Title IX Student Representative

 - d) At-Large Student Representative to the Student Health Advisory Committee

 - e) At-Large Student Representative to the UC SHIP Advisory Committee

 - f) One (1) Representative from UCSB Active Minds

 - g) One (1) Representative from UCSB Health & Wellness

 - 3) Voting Membership:

 - a) All mandatory membership.

 - b) Any student upon attending two (2) or more meetings per quarter.

-- C) Selection and Term of Office of the Mandatory Membership - 1) The two (2) Chairs and all Coordinators shall be recommended by the previous voting membership, to the A.S.
+- C) Selection and Term of Office of the Mandatory Membership

+- 1) The two (2) Chairs and all Coordinators shall be recommended by the previous voting membership, to the A.S.
 Committee on Committees, then nominated by the A.S.
-President with final approval given by the Senate for a term of one (1) academic year. - 1) The recommendation process of the Public and Mental Health Commission for the two (2) Chairs and all of the Coordinators requires a vote by all those considered in the category of "Voting Membership".
+President with final approval given by the Senate for a term of one (1) academic year.

+- 2) The recommendation process of the Public and Mental Health Commission for the two (2) Chairs and all of the Coordinators requires a vote by all those considered in the category of "Voting Membership".
 The individuals pursuing those aforementioned positions must acquire a majority of votes.
 The vote reflects the formal selection of the Commission to the A.S.
+President.

-President. - 2) The Senator can first be recommended by the Committee and then selected and nominated by the Internal Vice President, with final approval given to the Senate for a term of one (1) year.
+- 3) The Senator can first be recommended by the Committee and then selected and nominated by the Internal Vice President, with final approval given to the Senate for a term of one (1) year.
 If a Senator is not recommended by the Committee in the ninth (9th) week of Spring quarter, the.
 Internal Vice President can appoint a Senator without any recommendation by the Committee.

+- D) Attendance